Kong/docs.konghq.com/src/gateway/plugin-development/pluginserver/python.md

 ### Type hints

 Support for [type hints](https://www.python.org/dev/peps/pep-0484/) is available.
-To use type hints and autocomplete in an IDE, add the the `kong` parameter to the phase handler function:
+To use type hints and autocomplete in an IDE, add the `kong` parameter to the phase handler function:

 ```python
 import kong_pdk.pdk.kong as kong